 Oh and if you plan on actually winning the bet, you’d do well to keep an eye out for additional routes.
 These are ‘unlocked’ by asking around, exploring the current city, purchasing timetables, and talking to people during transit, to name but a few methods.
 Do keep an eye on the clock as you prep and plan though, as most public transportation only departs at specific hours, some even only on certain days!
 Needless to say, seeing how you’re limited to eighty of the latter, there’s not a single to spare.

-From Paris to Berlin, Baghdad to Kabul and Omsk to Krimskaya, the clock kept ticking, yet somehow, mr. Fogg remained quite calm and collect.
-Well, save for perhaps that one time aboard an airship (which I shall not recollect here, for sake of spoilers).
+From Paris to Berlin, Baghdad to Kabul and Omsk to Krimskaya, the clock kept ticking, yet somehow, Mr. Fogg remained quite calm and collected.
+Well, save for perhaps that one time aboard an airship.
 I will say this though: it was rather… amusing, and joined by many other exciting experiences too.
-As we travelled by land, air, sea (even below, at times!), we dealt with pesky pirates, various political affairs, locals in need of aid, and… everything in-between.
+As we travelled by land, air, and sea (even below, at times), we dealt with pesky pirates, various political affairs, locals in need of aid, and… everything in-between.
 Everything.

 It may have been mostly about winning a wager for my master, Mr. Fogg – but for me?
 For me, it was an adventure!
 Each new city leads to thrilling discoveries, for even if not every locale was sprawling with life and happiness, its inhabitants did always have a story to share – or perhaps a tip on how to make a profit from transporting certain goods.
 Suffice to say, keeping my ear to the street was rarely as important as during this particular journey.